lauhard/cf-helper/README.md

 # `cf-helper`

 `cf-helper` is a lightweight, zero-dependency TypeScript library designed to simplify interactions with Cloudflare services within a Cloudflare Workers environment.
-It provides convenient helper classes for managing the Cloudflare Cache API and R2 Storage, making it easier to build robust applications on the Cloudflare platform, especially for frameworks like SvelteKit.
+It provides convenient helper classes for managing the Cloudflare Cache API and R2 Storage, making it easier to build robust applications on the Cloudflare platform, with SvelteKit.

 ## Installation